mridang/traefik-superheader/README.md

 The valid values are as follows:

+- `on` | `same-origin`: Only allows interactions with the same-origin windows.
 - `unsafe-none`: Allows all interactions with other contexts.
 - `same-origin-allow-popups`: Allows same-origin windows to interact with the opener, but blocks cross-origin ones.
-- `same-origin`: Only allows interactions with the same-origin windows.
 - `noopener-allow-popups`: Allows interaction with popups, but blocks other contexts.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Cross-Origin-Opener-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy)